Last Updated on 17 February 2026 by Cycloscope

 Plitvice

-Plitvice Lakes National Park it’s one of the most amazing places we have visited.
-Listed to the UNESCO World Heritage in 1979 is the oldest Croatian National Park (1949).
+Plitvice Lakes National Park is one of the most amazing places we have visited.
+Listed as a UNESCO World Heritage in 1979, the oldest Croatian National Park (1949) is.

-There are 16 lakes, created in thousand of years by natural dams.
-In the forest surrounding the lakes bears, wolves, and many rare bird species lives.
+There are 16 lakes, created over thousands of years by natural dams.
+In the forest surrounding the lakes, bears, wolves, and many rare bird species live.

 Getting into Croatia